-Studies found in Report ITU-R M.2477 show that some suborbital vehicle operations may require making unavailable large areas of international and national airspace during their transition to and from space.
-This results in airspace disruptions, extra travel time, re-routing flight paths, additional aircraft fuel consumption, etc. The studies also show the technical capability of some current aircraft avionics systems to be operated onboard suborbital vehicles, to facilitate the safe integration of suborbital vehicles into the same airspace as conventional aircraft during their transition to and from space in order to minimize the airspace disruption.
+Studies in Report ITU-R M.2477 show that some suborbital vehicle operations may require making unavailable large areas of international and national airspace during their transition to and from space.
+This results in airspace disruptions, extra travel time, re-routing flight paths, additional aircraft fuel consumption, etc. The studies also show the technical capability of some current aircraft avionics systems to be operated onboard suborbital vehicles, to facilitate the safe integration of suborbital vehicles into the same airspace as conventional aircraft during their transition to and from space to minimize the airspace disruption.
 The report also identified several existing radiocommunications services that are envisaged for use by stations onboard suborbital vehicles including:

 a) ARNS for surveillance and navigation;